-Monday morning began in slow motion, after a weekend that had been relaxing, reading my all-time favorite, The Catcher in the Rye between cups of coffee, marveling at Salinger’s ingenuity.
-I was waiting for the publisher’s call to fix our meeting on the next publication.
+Monday morning began in slow motion.
+The weekend had been relaxing, reading my all-time favorite, The Catcher in the Rye between cups of coffee, marveling at Salinger’s ingenuity.
+And Monday morning seemed far too boring.
+Waiting for the publisher’s call seemed eternal till the appointment was fixed.
 For the present I needed something more engaging, something that will keep my mind occupied.
 Overtaken by restlessness I stepped out for a breadth of fresh air.
-Hopefully when I return to my notebook, some fresh ideas would surface making the next book, a best seller.
+Hopefully when I return to my notebook, some fresh ideas would surface making the next publication a hit.

 Once outside, I strolled lazily, my eyes searching the street.
 In a distance I saw a man crossing the road.
 ‘There’s something odd’, I thought.

 Watching him closely, I realized it had something to do with his gait.
-It was possible that he was pulling a load, but from where I stood watching him, I found nothing visible.
+It was possible that he was pulling a load, but from where I stood watching him, nothing was visible to me.
 My eyes moved across the street.
 The traffic signal for crossing was now 2 seconds to go.
 I grew anxious for him to cover the balance distance before it became a stop sign for pedestrians.

 My gaze moved to other people on either side of the road.
-There was a lady walking briskly, towards me on the opposite pavement.
+A lady was walking briskly, towards me on the opposite pavement.
 She was clutching a floral print cane basket.
-A man dressed casually, wore a worried look as he was desperately searching his wallet; a cop car cruised to a halt at the far end of the road and there were a few well dressed walking men making their way to some meeting, heading to a Starbucks or possibly just to an ATM.
+A man dressed casually, wore a worried look as he was desperately searching his wallet; a cop car cruised to a halt at the far end of the road and there were a few people either side of the road in formal attire making their way to some meeting, heading to a Starbucks or possibly just to an ATM.

 I turned my attention to see the man of my first interest.
 Finally he had reached the pavement.
 He seemed to be taking a deep breath.
-So did I. But somehow there was a lingering doubt if all was well with him.
+My breath grew normal, but somehow there was a lingering doubt if all was well with him.
 I fixed my gaze on him, his legs and was expecting some more action.

 As he turned, he began walking slowly towards me I noticed that he was stooping on his left side.
 ‘Ah!
 His left leg is shorter’, I thought trying desperately to fix the puzzle.
 ‘Or is he blind?’ was the next thought that raced through my brain.

-We were about 10 feet away when suddenly I was stalled by a four wheeler exiting a mall.
-So deeply engrossed I was on the subject of my speculation that I was surprised to find a vehicle whizzing past.
+We were about 30 feet away and suddenly I was stalled by a SUV exiting a mall.
+So deeply engrossed I was on the subject of my speculation that I had ceased to be aware of my surroundings.

-I looked ahead into open space as the man in pain was not within sight.
+As the vehicle moved away, I looked into open space as the man in pain was not within sight.
 With a few hurried steps and heart pounding wildly I reached the block where he was seen last.
 Turning to my right I saw him lying in a pile against an iron railing.

 Alarmed at the sight, I took a step forward, reached out gently, “Hello…is everything fine with you?”
 He looked at me blankly, and I realized his eyes had vision.
 He was trying to breathe but found great difficulty doing that.
 He said simply, “Yeah sure, feeling lousy.”
 I asked tentatively, “Is your leg hurting?”